thegamescore/gamescore-sdk/docs/setup.md

 - Node.js 22 or newer and npm for repository development.
 - A modern browser and a game served over HTTP or HTTPS.
-- For real matches: the SDK-enabled GamesCore launcher, game server, and a configured campaign.
+- For real matches: the SDK-enabled GamesCore launcher, `nest-game-server`, and a configured campaign.
+The server can run locally or remotely; point `apiOrigin` at its URL.
 The SDK alone does not provide these services.

+You do **not** need `nest-game-server` running locally to build the SDK, run tests, or use the local playground.
+The playground provides an in-memory mock backend for identities, scores, and rewards.

 The package is not published to a registry.
 Start with a checkout of this repository.
 The game and website imports are browser APIs; initialize them on the client if your app uses server rendering.